gabrielscaranello/zorin-setup/README.md

 This guide translates my personal installation, with packages that I use in my daily life.
 Use as an example, never as an absolute truth! 😉

+> [!NOTE]
+> All scripts and configurations have been tested on [Zorin OS 17.1 Core](https://zorin.com/os).
+> Even though it should work on other versions or other distros, it is not guaranteed that it will work.

 ## Commands

 | Command                         | Description                                                       |